 Talk With a Responsible Employee

-The College recognizes that individuals may feel most comfortable discussing incidents, situations and allegations with College employees whom the individual knows well.
-However, it is important to note that College employees, other than the confidential resources (The Counseling Center; Chaplains’ Office; Health Services; Employee Assistance Program; Faculty Ombusperson; The College’s Primary Confidential Resource Provider, Jamie Hoag), are obligated by College policy to disclose reports and information concerning potential discrimination on the basis of sex, sexual orientation, gender identity, or marital or parental status (including pregnancy and pregnancy-related conditions), sexual harassment (including, but not limited to, sexual violence, relationship violence, stalking and sexual misconduct), or retaliation toward any member of the College community that is shared with them to the Title IX Coordinator.
+The College recognizes that individuals may feel most comfortable discussing incidents, situations, and allegations with College employees whom the individual knows well.
+However, it is important to note that College employees, other than the confidential resources (The Counseling Center; Chaplains’ Office; Health Services; Employee Assistance Program; Faculty Ombudsperson; The College’s Primary Confidential Resource Provider, Elizabeth Drexler-Hines), are obligated by College policy to disclose reports and information concerning potential discrimination on the basis of sex, sexual orientation, gender identity, or marital or parental status (including pregnancy and pregnancy-related conditions), sexual harassment (including, but not limited to, sexual violence, relationship violence, stalking, and sexual misconduct), or retaliation toward any member of the College community that is shared with them to the Title IX Coordinator.

 File a Criminal Report